tierneytim/OPM/README.md

 <a name="b1"></a>
 ### Sensor level OPM data

 While OPM data may come in many native formats currently the UCL native file format is a simple binary file that contains the magnetometer output.
 In order to read this file and assign appropriate labels, units and channel types to the dataset some metadata is required.
 This should be provided in the form of a channels.tsv and a meg.json file.
-This files should conform to the standards recommended by  [BIDS](https://bids-specification.readthedocs.io/en/latest/04-modality-specific-files/02-magnetoencephalography.html) specification for MEG.
+These files should conform to the standards recommended by  [BIDS](https://bids-specification.readthedocs.io/en/latest/04-modality-specific-files/02-magnetoencephalography.html) specification for MEG.
 Code to create a dataset suitable for sensor level analysis is given below.
 The files can be found in the [test data folder](https://github.com/tierneytim/OPM/tree/master/testData).

 ```matlab
 S =[];